meznick/chathub/README.md

 # chathub
 A chat platform for experimentation.
+This is file with installation and some technical instructions.
+For business logic descriptions look other md files in modules.

 # Modules
 Here's a description and installation instructions of each included module.